Continue reading on DataGuidance with:

 There is a general data breach notification obligation under POPIA.

-Under POPIA, where there are reasonable grounds to believe that a data subject's personal information has been accessed or acquired by an unauthorised person, the responsible party, or any third party processing personal information under the authority of the responsible party, must notify the Information Regulator and the data subject thereof unless the identity of the data subject cannot be established.
+Under POPIA, where there are reasonable grounds to believe that a data subject's personal information has been accessed or acquired by an unauthorized person, the responsible party, or any third party processing personal information under the authority of the responsible party, must notify the Information Regulator and the data subject thereof unless the identity of the data subject cannot be established.
 Notification to the data subject must be:

-- made as soon as reasonably possible after the discovery of the breach;
+• made as soon as reasonably possible after the discovery of the breach;

-- sufficiently detailed; and
+• sufficiently detailed; and

-- in writing and communicated to the data subject by mail (to the data subject's last known physical or postal address), email to the data subject's last known email address, placement in a prominent position on the website of the responsible party, publication in the news media, or as may be directed by the Information Regulator.
+• in writing and communicated to the data subject by mail (to the data subject's last known physical or postal address), email to the data subject's last known email address, placement in a prominent position on the website of the responsible party, publication in the news media, or as may be directed by the Information Regulator.

-POPIA prescribes that an operator must notify the responsible party immediately where there are reasonable grounds to believe that the personal information of a data subject has been accessed or acquired by any unauthorised person.
+The notification must include such detail as to allow the data subject to take protective measures and must be in the form of the security compromise form.
+A responsible party may be directed by the Information Regulator to publicize the breach where the Information Regulator has reasonable grounds to believe that such publicity would protect the data subject.
+POPIA prescribes that an operator must notify the responsible party immediately where there are reasonable grounds to believe that the personal information of a data subject has been accessed or acquired by any unauthorized person.

 The Information Regulator has noted and published the data breach notifications that have been reported to it on its website.